1913 Nobel Prize in Literature: Prize decision

+Reactions

+The choice of Rabindranath Tagore received intense reactions and substantial coverage in newspapers around the world.

+In Stockholm, a correspondent for the London newspaper The Times reported that the general reaction were of both surprise and joy: "The newspapers this morning express some surprise at the unexpected decision by the Swedish Academy to confer the Nobel Prize for Literature on the Indian poet Rabindranath Tagore.
+The choice, however, is hailed as a very happy one, and extracts are quoted from the English translation of the poet's work Gitanjali.

+The choice of Tagore was substantially recognised in The New York Times with several articles describing the previously "Entirely unknown outside of his own country" poet's quick rise to international fame and comparing him to Walt Whitman.

+The French newspaper Le Figaro said it was an surprise choice of "an author without - until now - any significant world reputation but with a central position in his Bengali home country."
+The British Daily Mail expressed a delighted reaction to the prize decision.

+Other Nobel-related events

 Theft of Nobel Prize

 Tagore's Nobel Prize and a number of his other possessions were stolen from the Visva-Bharati University's security vault on March 25, 2004.
-The Swedish Academy took the decision to give the University two copies of Tagore's Nobel Prize, one made of gold and the other of bronze, on December 7, 2004.
+The Swedish Academy decided to give the University two copies of Tagore's Nobel Prize, one made of gold and the other of bronze, on December 7, 2004.
 It inspired the fictional film Nobel Chor.
 A baul singer named Pradip Bauri was detained in 2016 after being suspected of providing the robbers with cover.
 The reward was then given back.